projectscara2014/scara/README.md

-# scara
+# SCARA
-Building a SCARA robot
+Building a SCARA robot.